muslimbinsohail/muslimbinsohail/README.md

 # Hi there! 👋 I'm **Muslim Bin Sohail (MBS)**

 🚀 **About Me:**
-I'm a passionate **Flutter Developer** with 2+ years of experience, currently exploring **Django** for backend development.
-My mission is to build impactful projects and retire at 40 with a portfolio of successful, passive-income-generating products.
+I'm a dedicated Flutter Developer with over 2 years of experience, constantly pushing the boundaries of mobile app development.
+Currently, I'm expanding my skill set into Django and backend technologies to become a versatile full-stack developer.
+My passion lies in creating innovative solutions and delivering high-quality projects that make a difference.
 🎯 **Current Focus:**
 - 🌐 Building [eShops.pk](https://eshops.pk)
 - 🔧 Developing **Django-powered APIs**